rvarago/rvarago.github.io/_posts/2022-10-10-emulating-pattern-match.md

 }
 ```

-That's a bit more verbose, alas it compiles!
+That's a bit more verbose, but it compiles!

 With the working syntax ready, nothing changes in the `sum` function.
 The only step left is to patch the call-site to use the new factories instead of instantiating records: